 One of the major benefits of investing in SIP is the power of compounding, where the interest earned on the principal value is reinvested.
 Over a period, investors yield a higher return of profit.

-Investment value: The investment in mutual funds is done in lumpsum form while the investment in SIP is done in smaller recurring amounts on a monthly or quarterly basis.
+The investment in mutual funds is done in lumpsum form while the investment in SIP is done in smaller recurring amounts on a monthly or quarterly basis.

-Investment form: The investment is made in debt instruments, debt mutual funds, equity mutual funds, and hybrid instruments, which is a mix of both equity and debt funds.
+The investment is made in debt instruments, debt mutual funds, equity mutual funds, and hybrid instruments, which is a mix of both equity and debt funds.

-Charges: The AMC (Annual Maintenance Charge) and the other charges, like transaction cost, is higher in mutual funds than in SIP as the investment value of a mutual fund is larger.
+The AMC (Annual Maintenance Charge) and the other charges, like transaction cost, are higher in mutual funds than in SIP as the investment value of a mutual fund is larger.
 In mutual funds, the charges incurred by way of fund manager’s fees and the transaction value is on the higher side, while in SIP, the investment value and the trade value are always on the lower side.

-Redemption: Both SIP and mutual funds are highly liquidated forms of investment.
+Both SIP and mutual funds are highly liquidated forms of investment.
 The only difference is the redemption charges are on the higher side in mutual funds than in SIP.

 A Mutual Fund is an investment vehicle allowing you to gain exposure to stocks, bonds, or other financial instruments.
-While an SIP is a tool to invest in a Mutual Fund.
+While a SIP is a tool to invest in a Mutual Fund.
 Comparing Mutual Funds and SIPs is like comparing apples and oranges – they are two completely different concepts.
 A mutual fund is an investment avenue while a SIP is a method of investing in a mutual fund.

 Investment in SIP is recommended for an investor who can regularly invest in smaller amounts of investment.